The Certified School Librarian Is and As a Teacher

 Of the 5 facets of a certified School Librarian--experienced teacher, curriculum partner, information specialist, program manager, school leader--first and foremost is the role of Teacher. | No Sweat LibraryIn why every school needs a real librarian and in guest post, what a school librarian can do for teachers, I touched on roles performed by a certified School Librarian.
 Then, in a post about leadership, I specified the 5 facets of a School Librarian: experienced teacher, curriculum partner, information specialist, program manager, and education leader.

 In this series of blog posts I’ll examine each facet individually, to elaborate on it and to offer how we can best fulfill that role.
-This first post explores what I consider the most visible and essential role, yet the one most often overlooked, which is the school librarian is/as an experienced teacher.
+This first post explores what I consider our most visible and powerful role, yet the one often overlooked, which is the school librarian is/as an experienced teacher.

 THE CERTIFIED SCHOOL LIBRARIAN IS A TEACHER